Mileek/DBAppCKUI/README.md

 Application is still in development and many of its functionalities are not bug-proof.

+- Currently I do not know what functionalities to add to the application.

 ### Prerequisites

-You need to have SQL Server Express LocalDB installed due to .mdf file with main data base info.
+You need to have SQL Server Express LocalDB installed due to .mdf file with main data base info (LocalDB will be installed from exe file).
+Unfortunately I am unable to test the app.

 ### Installation